Nathaniel Browne

 Friends

-• Andrew Saunders, Nathaniel's friend and companion in a number of mysteries prior to encountering the King.
+• Andrew Saunders, Nathaniel's friend and companion in several mysteries before they encountered the King in Yellow.

 • Alan Cooper, a Librarian at the British Library, is an old school chum of Nathaniel's.

-• Jean-Paul Etienne, a gentleman of leisure (originally from Paris), is a friend who Nathaniel met by moving in writing circles.
+• Jean-Paul Etienne, a gentleman of leisure (originally from Paris), is a friend whom Nathaniel met by moving in writing circles.

 Secrets